What are climate action incentive payments?

 Provincial and territorial governments can use the federal carbon pollution pricing system or develop their own carbon pricing model or cap-and-trade system, as long as it meets or exceeds federal standards.

-Ottawa returns 90% of the carbon pricing money it collects back to the jurisdictions where it came from, either to the provincial and territorial governments or, in the case of CAIP, directly to residents.
+Ottawa returns 90% of the carbon pricing money it collects back to the jurisdictions where it came from, either to the provincial and territorial governments or, in the case of the CCR, directly to residents.
 The other 10% is used to support schools, small and medium-sized businesses, hospitals and Indigenous programs.

 If you’re under 19, you must meet one of these conditions during the same period, says the CRA: